Even Hovland

-Even Hovland (born 14 February 1989) is a Norwegian professional footballer who plays as a centre back for Allsvenskan club BK Häcken and the Norway national team.
+Even Hovland (born 14 February 1989) is a Norwegian professional footballer who plays as a centre back for Swedish side IF Brommapojkarna.

 Club career

 In his youth, Hovland played for the local clubs Vadheim IL and IL Høyang, before joining Sogndal in 2007.

 During the warm-up to the opening match of the 2009 season against Hønefoss, Hovland broke his foot, and missed almost the entire season.

 In 2009–2010, Hovland was on trial at Manchester United, but was not offered a contract.

 Hovland joined Molde FK ahead of the 2012-season.

 In the 2012–13 UEFA Champions League qualifying match against FC Basel, Hovland was injured and had to leave the pitch after 25 minutes.
 The knee-injury kept him out of play for the rest of the 2012-season.

 On 14 June 2014, Molde announced that Hovland had signed a three-year deal with German club 1.
 FC Nürnberg.

 On 11 September 2017, Sogndal announced that Hovland had returned to the club after having been released from Nürnberg.
 He had signed a deal keeping him at Sogndal until 2020.